suzyng83209/markov-messenger-bot/README.md

 ## What's next for Goose Boy
 Goose Boy will better use keywords to understand conversation context and will use better algorithms to create sentences faster.

+## Built With
+We used: python, JavaScript, nltk, markov chains, machine learning, heroku, react native, and the Facebook API